The Federal Child Support Guidelines: Step-by-Step

 If you both agree on an amount and you need to go to court with your case, a judge may use that amount to calculate child support if the amount seems reasonable, based on the documents required and rules found in the Federal Guidelines.

-Under these rules, the total income shown on line 150 of your most recent income tax return or your notice of assessment is a good place to start.
+Under these rules, the total income shown on line 15000 (150 for 2018 and prior years) of your most recent income tax return or your notice of assessment is a good place to start.

 You may need to adjust your income if, for example: